O Rangreza

-O Rangreza is a Pakistani romantic drama serial that aired on Hum TV.
+O Rangreza is a Pakistani romantic drama television series that aired on Hum TV.
 It starred Sajal Ali and Bilal Abbas Khan in the lead roles.
 Saji Gul wrote the drama, and Kashif Nisar directed it.
-Nisar had previously directed Dumpukht - Aatish-e-Ishq, which also starred Khan along with Sonia Mishal and Nauman Ijaz, both of whom starred in it as well.
+Nisar had previously directed Dumpukht - Aatish-e-Ishq, which also starred Khan along with Sonia Mishal and Nauman Ijaz.

 Plot

 Sassi Khayyam (Sajal Ali) makes her father, Khayyam Sani (Nauman Ijaz), her ideal and follows in his footsteps.
 She treats her mother, Mumtaz "Mammo" Khayyam (Irsa Ghazal), as badly as Khayyam does.
-Her maternal cousin (mother's sister's son), Qasim (Bilal Abbas Khan), who has lived with her family since childhood after the death of his parents, is in love with Sassi but stops himself from expressing his feelings thinking about Khayyam's favours for him in the past.
+Her maternal cousin (mother's sister's son), Qasim (Bilal Abbas Khan), who has lived with her family since childhood after the death of his parents, is in love with Sassi but stops himself from expressing his feelings, thinking about Khayyam's favours for him in the past.
 Khayyam loves an actress, Sonia Jahan (Sana Nawaz), and Sassi starts to follow in her footsteps.
 She often visits Sonia and learns from her.

 Sassi and Sonia perform at Khayyam's birthday.
 Khayyam finds this embarrassing and slaps Sassi.
 Sassi starts hating her father.
-Khayyam wants Qasim to marry Sassi but Qasim refuses.
+Khayyam wants Qasim to marry Sassi, but Qasim refuses.
 Sassi finds solace in Sonia's ex-husband and director, Wajih Kamal (Omair Rana), and starts working on his films.
-But Wajih dislikes her due to Khayyam's affair with Sonia.
+However, Wajih dislikes her due to Khayyam's affair with Sonia.
 Sassi's elder brother, Tipu Khayyam (Hamza Firdous), comes from London with his westernised non-Muslim girlfriend, Mina (Sonia Mishal).
 Mumtaz doesn't like Mina due to her westernised life and being a non-Muslim.
 Tipu is arrogant and stubborn like Sassi.

 Sonia poisons Khayyam and escapes because she does not love him.
 Khayyam wakes up and repents over every persecution he did for Sonia Jahan.
 He is unable to complete the poetry he started for Sonia.

-Mina takes an interest Islam.
+Mina takes an interest in Islam.
 She asks Qasim to choose a name for her.
 He chooses the name, Amna.
 Later, Amna falls for Qasim, but Qasim rejects her saying he can only love Sassi.
 Tipu transfers the house in Amna's name and decides to marry her.
 He plans to remove Khayyam, Sonia, Sassi, and Mammo from the haveli.
 Qasim marries Amna and becomes the owner, thus saving the members.
 Meanwhile, Sonia becomes ill, and her organs start failing.
 She dies in Khayyam's house.
 Sassi becomes an actress with her film Sonia Jahan which is a tribute to the life of the actress.

 Qasim falls in love with Amna, and Sassi overhears and gets jealous.
 Now crazy to win Qasim back, she pushes Amna.
 But Amna is saved.
 Khayyam requests Amna to permit Qasim to marry Sassi.
 Amna unwillingly agrees.
 On the wedding day, Sassi rejects Qasim as she realises that Qasim loves Amna.